Easter ESL Activities, Games and Worksheets

 ESL Easter Activity - Vocabulary and Speaking: Gap-fill, Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pre-intermediate (A2) - 25 minutes

-In this Easter Find Someone Who activity, students ask and answer questions about the Easter holiday.
+In this free Easter speaking activity, students ask and answer questions about the Easter holiday.
 First, students complete gaps with the Easter words shown using each word once.
 Next, go through the items on the worksheet and elicit the yes/no questions the students need to ask in the activity, e.g. 'Have you ever decorated an Easter egg?'
 Students then go around the class asking each other the Easter yes/no questions.
 When a classmate answers 'yes' to a question, the student writes down their name and asks a follow-up question to gain more information, noting down the answer in the last column.
 If a classmate replies 'no', the student repeats the question with another student or asks a different question.
 When everyone has finished, students give feedback to the class on what they found out.

 Find Someone Who...
 Preview